 1. Check Your Bathroom Regularly

 The best way to pay attention to the condition of the bathroom is by checking it regularly.
 Regular cleaning is one of the prevention measures that you can use to keep everything clean.
 Regular cleaning includes checking if there’s a leak of the plumb or drain.
 Once you spot this leak, try to fix it as soon as possible.

-Before cleaning the mold, please make sure of some things that you should NOT do during the process:
+e mold, please make sure of some things that you should NOT do during the process:

 - Touching the mold with bare hands.

 - Removing the mold with a dry cloth.
 Please make sure to use a damp one.

 - If you use chemical products, open the window to get better airflow while cleaning.

 (You may also like this: Here’s How to Winterize an Above Ground Pool with 10 Simple Steps)

 We all know that bleach is used often to remove any stain.
 To use this product, there are some supplies and tools that you have to prepare: